All Episodes

 And I sincerely hope that he doesn't.

-And also Jerry Seinfeld for continuing to go on with his pre-scheduled appearance on Letterman, and not simply calling in and saying, you know, I was going to be on to plug the release of the seventh season uh Seinfeld episodes on DVD, and I I can't make this appearance at this time.
+I've lost all respect for him and also Jerry Seinfeld for continuing to go on with his pre-scheduled appearance on Letterman and not simply calling in and saying, you know, I was going to be on to plug the release of the seventh season Seinfeld episodes on DVD, and I can't make this appearance at this time.

-So you have uh a scheduled appointment for Jerry Seinfeld to plug the DVD, and he does damage control by having his alleged friend Kramer on the show.
+So you have a scheduled appointment for Jerry Seinfeld to plug the DVD, and he does damage control by having his alleged friend Kramer on the show.

 Yeah, yeah, absolutely.